sunilkanaki17/Speaker-Recognition-Read-vs-Spontaneous/README.md

 ## Project Structure

 - `code/`: Contains the implementation codes.
-- `images/`: Contains images and plots used in the project.
+- `Results/`: Contains images and plots used in the project.
-- `data/`: Contains the dataset used for training and testing.
 - `README.md`: Project documentation.

 ## Description